paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-103-better-utilization-of-investments-leading-to-development.md

 (2) **Authorities and duties** — The Chief Executive Officer shall be responsible for the management of the Corporation and shall exercise the powers and discharge the duties of the Corporation subject to the bylaws, rules, regulations, and procedures established by the Board.

-(3) **Relationship to Board** — The Chief Executive Officer shall report to and be under the direct authority of the Board.
+(3) **Relationship to board** — The Chief Executive Officer shall—

+  (A) report to and be under the direct authority of the Board; and

+  (B) take input from the Board when assessing the performance of the Chief Risk Officer, established pursuant to subsection (f), the Chief Development Officer, established pursuant to subsection (g), and the Chief Strategic Officer, established pursuant to subsection (h).

 (4) **Omitted**